Type4Py: Practical Deep Similarity Learning-Based Type Inference for Python: Proposed Approach

-In previous work \cite{pradel2019typewriter, malik2019nl2type}, the type prediction task is formulated as a classification problem.
+In previous work~\cite{pradel2019typewriter, malik2019nl2type}, the type prediction task is formulated as a classification problem.
 As a result, the linear layer of their neural model outputs a vector of size 1,000 with probabilities over predicted types.
 Therefore, the neural model predicts \textit{unkonwn} if it has not seen a type in the training phase.
-To address this issue, we formulate the type prediction task as a Deep Similarity Learning problem \cite{chopra2005learning, liao2017triplet}.
-By using DSL formulation, our neural model learns to map argument and return types into a real continuous space, called \textit{type clusters} (also known as type space in \cite{allamanis2020typilus}).
-In other words, our neural model maps similar types (e.g. \texttt{str}) into its own type cluster, which should be as far as possible from other type clusters.
-Unlike the previous work \cite{pradel2019typewriter, malik2019nl2type}, our proposed model is more effective in predicting rare and user-defined types, since it can handle a very large type vocabulary.
+To address this issue, we formulate the type prediction task as a Deep Similarity Learning problem~\cite{chopra2005learning, liao2017triplet}.
+By using the DSL formulation, our neural model learns to map argument, variable, return types into real continuous space, called \textit{type clusters} (also known as type space in~\cite{allamanis2020typilus}).
+In other words, our neural model maps similar types (e.g. \texttt{str}) into its own type cluster, which should be as far as possible from other clusters of types.
+Unlike the previous work~\cite{pradel2019typewriter, malik2019nl2type}, our proposed model can handle a very large type vocabulary.

-To create the described type clusters, we use \textit{Triplet loss} \cite{cheng2016person} function which is recently used for computer vision tasks such as face recognition \cite{cheng2016person}.
+To create the described type clusters, we use \textit{Triplet loss}~\cite{cheng2016person} function which is recently used for computer vision tasks such as face recognition~\cite{cheng2016person}.
 By using the Triplet loss, a neural model learns to discriminate between similar samples and dissimilar samples by mapping samples into their own clusters in the continuous space.
-In the case of type prediction, the loss function accepts a type $t_{a}$, a type $t_{p}$ of the same as $t_{a}$, and a type $t_{n}$ which is different than $t_{a}$.
-Therefore, given a positive scalar margin $m$, the Triplet loss function is defined as follows:
+In the case of type prediction, the loss function accepts a type $t_{a}$, a type $t_{p}$ same as $t_{a}$, and a type $t_{n}$ which is different than $t_{a}$.
+Given a positive scalar margin $m$, the Triplet loss function is defined as follows:

 The goal of the objective function $L$ is to make $t_{a}$ examples closer to the similar examples $t_{p}$ than to $t_{n}$ examples.
 We use Euclidean metric to measure the distance of $t_{a}$ with $t_{p}$ and $t_{n}$.